bobwya/bobwya/README.md

 ***

 ### Custom GL lib switcher implementation package set
 These packages are masked and are NOT extensively tested (but I use them personally!)
 Loosely based off the Arch-Linux GL lib switcher.
+Has some rudimentary support for **PRIMUS** setups.

 	app-eselect/eselect-opengl : Gentoo OpenGL implementation switcher (heavily customised) media-libs/mesa : OpenGL-like graphic library for Linux (patched version - to work with custom eselect-opengl switcher)